-Foreseeable Leave::
+Foreseeable Leave:

-When the need for leave is foreseeable for reasons 1 through 4 listed above, the employee shall provide the District with not less than 30 days' notice, before the date the leave is to begin, of the employee's intention to take leave for the specified reason.
-An eligible employee who has no reasonable excuse for his/her failure to provide the District with timely advance notice of the need for FMLA leave may delay the FMLA coverage of such leave until 30 days after the date the employee provides notice.
+When the need for leave is foreseeable for reasons 1 through 4 listed above, the employee shall provide the District with at least thirty (30) days' notice, before the date the leave is to begin, of the employee's intention to take leave for the specified reason.
+An eligible employee who has no reasonable excuse for his/her failure to provide the District with timely advance notice of the need for FMLA leave have his/her FMLA coverage of such leave delayed until thirty (30) days after the date the employee provides notice.